community-privacy/community-privacy.github.io/_pages/about.md

 As surveillance technologies proliferate and AI systems reshape how data is collected and used, communities need practical, human-centered privacy tools.
 The Community Privacy Residency supports collaborative research and prototyping, grounded in real-world community needs, participatory design, and an open-source ethos.

-We open applications in early February, stay tuned for updates.
+We open applications in late February, stay tuned for updates.
 In the meantime, check out our [highlights from 2025](https://community-privacy.github.io/recap-highlights-2025/).

 ---